-Students are eligible for federal financial aid if they are enrolled in a certificate or degree program.
-The degree program should be at least one academic year in length and the student must make satisfactory academic progress (SAP), have a high school diploma or equivalent, and must be a U.S. citizen or eligible noncitizen.
+Students are eligible for federal financial aid if they are enrolled in a certificate or degree program recognized by the Higher Learning Commission and/or the Department of Education.
+The degree program should be at least one academic year in length and the student must meet satisfactory academic progress (SAP), have a high school diploma or equivalent, and must be a U.S. citizen or eligible non-citizen.
+Students who have completed a FAFSA; must be fully admitted to the college by Records & Admissions before any funding can be applied from financial aid.
 Male students must comply with Selective Service registration requirements.